mzazon/awesome-cloud-projects/aws/infrastructure-automation-cloudshell/infrastructure-automation-cloudshell.md

 4. **Create Lambda Function for Scheduled Execution**:

    Lambda provides serverless execution for automation workflows with automatic scaling, built-in monitoring, and event-driven triggers.
-This approach eliminates infrastructure management while providing reliable, cost-effective scheduled operations that can respond to CloudWatch events or API Gateway requests.
+This approach eliminates infrastructure management while providing reliable, cost-effective scheduled operations that can respond to EventBridge events or API Gateway requests.

    ```bash
    # Create Lambda function code for automation orchestration